Doja Cat

-Amala Ratna Zandile Dlamini (born October 21, 1995), known professionally as Doja Cat (/ˈdoʊdʒə/), is an American rapper, singer, songwriter and record producer.
-Regarded as the "Queen of Pop-Rap", (Note: Doja Cat has been referred to as the "Queen of Pop-Rap" by numerous publications, including NBC News, CBS News, CNN News, BeIN Sports, The Guardian, Cosmopolitan, The Economic Times, TV Guide/TV Insider, Daily Hive, The Music, Time Out, Tempo, The Cincinnati Enquirer, Staten Island Advance, Austin American-Statesman, MyLondon, and Tribun Network.) she is known for her versatility, live performing skills, internet personality and stage presence.
+Amala Ratna Zandile Dlamini (born October 21, 1995), known professionally as Doja Cat (/ˈdoʊdʒə/ DOH-jə), is an American rapper, singer, and songwriter.
+Regarded as the "Queen of Pop-Rap", (Note: Doja Cat has been referred to as the "Queen of Pop-Rap" by numerous publications, including NBC News, CBS News, CNN News, BeIN Sports, The Guardian, Cosmopolitan, The Economic Times, TV Guide/TV Insider, Daily Hive, The Music, Time Out, Tempo, The Cincinnati Enquirer, Staten Island Advance, Austin American-Statesman, MyLondon, and Tribun Network.) she is known for her musical versatility, live performing skills and humorous internet presence.
 Billboard named her "one of the world's biggest pop stars" and "one of the defining pop stars of this era", and Time listed her as one of the world's most influential people in 2023.

-Doja Cat began making and releasing music on SoundCloud as a teenager.
-Her song "So High" caught the attention of Kemosabe and RCA Records, with which she signed a recording contract prior to the release of her debut extended play Purrr!
+Doja Cat first gained attention in 2012 with her song "So High", which was independently published on SoundCloud, later leading to a commercial release and the independent release of her debut extended play, Purrr!
 (2014).
-After a hiatus from releasing music and the uneventful rollout of her debut studio album, Amala (2018), she earned viral success as an internet meme with her 2018 single "Mooo!", a novelty song in which she makes humorous claims about being a cow.
-Capitalizing on her growing popularity, she released her second studio album, Hot Pink, in the following year.
-The album eventually reached the top ten of the US Billboard 200 and spawned the single "Say So"; its remix with Nicki Minaj topped the US Billboard Hot 100.

-Doja Cat's third studio album, Planet Her (2021), spent forty-one weeks in the Billboard 200's top 10 and became the 10th best-selling album globally of 2021.
-It produced the top ten singles "Kiss Me More" (featuring SZA), "Need to Know", and "Woman".
-Her fourth studio album, Scarlet (2023), adopted a hip-hop-oriented sound and peaked within the top five of the Billboard 200.
-Its lead single "Paint the Town Red" topped the Hot 100, the Billboard Global 200, and numerous charts internationally.
-Her fifth album, Vie (2025), marked a return to her pop roots and also peaked within the top five of the Billboard 200.
+After signing a recording contract with Kemosabe and RCA Records, she released her debut studio album, Amala (2018), which featured her viral single "Mooo!".
+Her second studio album, Hot Pink (2019), spawned the single "Say So", which became her first to top the US Billboard Hot 100.
+Her third studio album, Planet Her (2021), produced a string of top-ten hits, including "Kiss Me More", "Need to Know", and "Woman", and won her a Grammy Award.
+Her fourth studio album, Scarlet (2023), adopted a hip-hop-oriented sound and was led by her second US number-one single, "Paint the Town Red", while her fifth album, Vie (2025), marked a return to her pop roots.

 Doja Cat is one of the best-selling female rappers of all time, with over 34 million records sold between 2018 and 2022.
 In 2024, Billboard ranked her as the 24th top woman artist and 2nd female rapper of the 21st century—five years after her first charted record (2019).
 Since 2020, she has won hundreds of accolades, including a Grammy Award from 19 nominations, six Billboard Music Awards, five American Music Awards, six MTV Video Music Awards and eight iHeartRadio Music Awards.
 (Note: Including six iHeartRadio Titanium Awards for one billion spins on iHeartRadio stations.)